Physical Conditions – Veteran Disability Claims

 Scarring and Disfiguration

-In order to be eligible for VA disability benefits, veteran scarring needs to fulfill several of the following criteria, but not all:
+In order to be eligible for VA disability benefits for scarring, veterans need to fulfill several of the following criteria, but not all:

 Tinnitus and Hearing Loss